Winter Events You Won't Want to Miss

 Winter Sports Competitions and Events

 Every year, Aspen plays host to the X Games, one of the biggest winter sports events in the world.
 Sports competitions are all absolutely free and open to the public, so a visit to Aspen during the X Games means you’ll have the chance to watch some world class skiers and snowboarders doing what they do best.
-The X Games also features live music shows from internationally known artists, and this year the lineup includes the Chainsmokers, Lil Wayne, Kygo, and Louis the Child.
+The X Games also features live music shows from internationally known artists, and this year the lineup includes Alesso, Bazzi, Illenium, and Rae Sremmurd.

-This yearly event in Breckenridge is free to attend, so visitors to the area in December will have a great opportunity to watch some incredibly talented men and women compete in extreme snowboarding and skiing competitions.
+This yearly event is being held at Copper Mountain this year for the first time, and later than its usual holiday schedule.
+Now hosted in February, the Dew Tour is free to attend, so locals and visitors to the area in December will have a great opportunity to watch some incredibly talented men and women compete in extreme snowboarding and skiing competitions.
 Tickets can be purchased for VIP passes or for music events.

 Every year for a few days, Ouray becomes a mecca for ice climbing enthusiasts.
 Maybe it’s something to do with the vendors and presentations about equipment and techniques, but more likely it has to do with the climbers themselves!
 Every year, hundreds of spectators gather to watch competitive ice climbers compete as they climb the mile-long frozen gorge.
 At night, there is music, food, dancing, and plenty of events to keep everyone entertained… and warm!